Griffon26/taserver/README.md

 If you just want to join games on the login server hosted by me (Griffon26), then you don't need to download anything.
-All you need to do is create a Windows shortcut to `TribesAscend.exe` and add `-hostx=18.197.240.229` to the end of the target field, like this:
+All you need to do is create a Windows shortcut to `TribesAscend.exe` and add `-hostx=18.197.240.229` to the end of the target field.
+If there are quotes around the executable then add the `-hostx` part after the closing quotes.

 ![Shortcut dialog](/docs/images/tashortcut.png?raw=true)